Greinke says he didn’t hear taunts, Astros quiet Yanks crowd

 The revved-up Bronx crowd also chanted ”Donald!
 Donald!” – which is Greinke’s given first name – while he was in the bullpen and on the mound.

-”I don’t know if low-class is the right word, but they are hectic,” he explained. ”I think winning three straight at their home park is going to make a bigger statement than that.”
+”I don’t know if low class is the right word, but they are hectic,” Reddick said. ”I think winning three straight at their home park is going to make a bigger statement than that.”

 Greinke walked four – three in the first inning for the first time since April 2007 – and quickly fell behind 1-0.
 But the 35-year-old right-hander pitched out of an early bases-loaded jam and then settled in.
 He retired nine in a row before DJ LeMahieu’s one-out single in the fifth.

-”He really has a very slow heartbeat,” Reddick said. ”He always seems like he has a calm frame of mind out there.”

-Before the game, Astros manager AJ Hinch said he would remove his team from the field if fans again threw objects at Houston players.
+Before the game, Astros manager AJ Hinch said he would take his team off the field if fans again threw objects at Houston players.

-Reddick said fans tossed water bottles, baseballs and other objects at him during Game 3 at Yankee Stadium on Tuesday.
+Reddick said Yankee Stadium fans tossed water bottles, baseballs and other objects in his direction during Game 3 on Tuesday.

 An audio recording from Yankees manager Aaron Boone imploring fans to ”please don’t throw objects onto the field” was played after the second inning.

-Reddick said Yankee Stadium fans ”find anything they can on you” but described those in the outfield Thursday as ”pretty laid back, actually.”
+Reddick said Yankee Stadium fans ”find anything they can on you” to jeer but described those in the outfield Thursday as ”pretty laid back, actually.”

 ”I didn’t get anything thrown at me tonight, so that was nice,” he said with a smile.